ospc-org/ospc-org.github.io/taxmodels.md

 <h2 align="center"><b>Workflow of the OSPC models</b></h2>
 <br>

-<div style="text-align:justify">OSPC develops a family of tax models, consisting of <a style="display:inline-block" href="https://github.com/PSLmodels/Tax-Calculator">Tax-Calculator</a>, <a style="display:inline-block" href="https://github.com/PSLmodels/taxdata">Tax-Data</a>, <a style="display:inline-block" href="https://github.com/PSLmodels/Behavioral-Responses"> Behavioral Responses</a>, and <a style="display:inline-block" href="https://github.com/PSLmodels/Tax-Brain"> Tax-Brain</a>.
+<div style="text-align:justify">OSPC develops a family of tax models, consisting of <a style="display:inline-block" href="https://github.com/PSLmodels/taxdata">Tax-Data</a>, <a style="display:inline-block" href="https://github.com/PSLmodels/Tax-Calculator">Tax-Calculator</a>, <a style="display:inline-block" href="https://github.com/bodiyang/Taxcalc-Payroll">Taxcalc-Payroll</a>, <a style="display:inline-block" href="https://github.com/PSLmodels/Behavioral-Responses"> Behavioral Responses</a>, and <a style="display:inline-block" href="https://github.com/PSLmodels/Tax-Brain"> Tax-Brain</a>.
 All of the models are open source.
 The flowchart explains how models interact with each other. </div>
 <br>

 <center>